megamaz/ImageGameEngine/ige.md

 # some code...
 FF FF FF
 # our fuction definition, but since we're not sure where it is, we use a label
+# we follow our label with a TO so that we don't have a wasted blank pixel
 LABEL|my_function
+TO| X Y-
 3C 40 40
 # ...
 ```